Dragonflies & Damselflies

 Odes, short for the order Odonata, is the order of

-insects containing the dragonflies and damselflies.
+insects containing the dragonflies and their smaller

 They are fascinating aerial predators, eating mostly other